 - Is the vendor support available (included in the cost or as an add on) for you to customize the look and feel of the portal?

 While a separate or “add on” front-end portal is better than no front-end portal, they still come with significant cost implications.
 If this is the only option available to you, make sure you enter into the situation prepared for the additional costs that may be incurred as the result of not going with a fully integrated museum CMS.
-Next week we’ll conclude the series with a look at the benefits of a fully integrated museum CMS and the scenarios in which an integrated front and back-end make sense.

 If your museum is embarking on a the search for a new museum CMS please check out the following posts on Lucidea’s Think Clearly Blog: 3 Things to Look for When Choosing a Museum Collections Management System, How to Begin Your Search for the Right Museum CMS, How to Form a Museum CMS Procurement Team, How to Test, Vet, and Purchase a New Museum CMS, and How to Identify Specifications for a New CMS.